eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/making_xml_profiles.rst

     :end-before: //!--
     :dedent: 8

+For simplicity, the |DomainParticipantFactory::create_participant_with_default_profile-api| method takes the default profile set in the environment to create a participant.
+It requires the XML profile to have been already loaded.
+Please, refer to :ref:`xml_profiles` for further information regarding loading profiles.

 .. warning::

     It is worth mentioning that if the same XML profile file is loaded multiple times, the second loading of